sacastiblancob/CSC_tools/README.md

-# Compressed Sparse Column Tools
+# Compressed Sparse Column Tools / Now Also Compressed Sparse Row (and general CS)
-> A series of tools developed to storage and manipulate matrices with CSC storage - MATLAB
+> A series of tools developed to storage and manipulate matrices with CSC and CSR storage - MATLAB Some are implemented in Fortran as well (I am working for the ones that are left).

 ## Installation